ElliottjPierce/noiz/book/src/quick-start/derivatives.md

 use bevy_math::prelude::*;
 let noise = Noise::from(LayeredNoise::new(
     NormedByDerivative::<
-        // What we want to collect.
-        // We could use `WithGradient<f32, Vec2>` here too to
-        // collect the derivative of the eroded noise! f32,
-        // We need a way to get the magnitude of a derivative gradient.
-        // You almost always want EuclideanLength, but others are fun too!
+        f32,
         EuclideanLength,
-        // This is the curve for the approximation.
-        // This one is the cheapest and is used to make mountains.
         PeakDerivativeContribution,
-        // Specifying the falloff changes how much
-        // the erosion should actually affect things.
-        // This is a fun value to play around with.
     >::default().with_falloff(0.3),
     Persistence(0.6),
     FractalLayers {
-        layer: Octave(MixCellGradients::<
+        layer: Octave::<MixCellGradients<
             OrthoGrid,
             Smoothstep,
             QuickGradients,
-            // `NormedByDerivative` NEEDS gradient information.
-            // It's a common mistake to forget to turn on the DIFFERENTIATE flag. true,
-        >::default(
-        )),
+            true,
+        >>::default(),
         lacunarity: 1.8,
         amount: 8,
     },
 ));
 let value: f32 = noise.sample(Vec2::new(1.5, 2.0));
 ```

+Just like `Normed`, we start by specifying what we want to collet, `f32` here.
+We could have used `WithGradient<f32, Vec2>` to collect the derivative of the eroded noise.
+Next, we need a length function to calculate the magnitude of the gradient, here `EuclideanLength`, which is almost always the best option for this.
+Finally, we also need to specify the erosion curve.
+Here, we use `PeakDerivativeContribution`, which is cheap and good for making mountains.
+We also use `with_falloff(0.3)` to configure how much affect the erosion should have.
+Also, remember to turn on the `DIFFERENTIATE` flag.
+Forgetting this is a common mistake that results in a compile error.

 This produces the following: ![eroded fbm perlin noise](../images/eroded-fbm-perlin-noise.jpeg)